ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Optimize Search Query in Your Next.js or Node.js App - <a href="https://medium.com/@prathamesh-kothalkar/optimize-search-query-in-your-next-js-or-node-js-app-7b55119a3cb3" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s new in Next.js 15: A guide to the latest features and improvements - <a href="https://medium.com/towardsdev/whats-new-in-next-js-15-a-guide-to-the-latest-features-and-improvements-945028cee403" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prathamesh`**
+✍️ **posted by `Pratik Yadav`**

-<blockquote>Hello!
-I hope you’re all doing extremely well.
-I’m Prathamesh, a second-year Information Technology student.
-Before we dive into optimizing…</blockquote>
+<blockquote>In this article, we’ll explore the breaking changes you need to be aware of when upgrading, as well as the exciting new features…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>